 - Check-out with the Camp Store.
 Use any remaining funds to grab camp swag or a snack for the road.
 You also can take home any remaining funds.
 OR donate the remainder to camp!
 Thank you very much.

 - Check-out with your camper’s counselor.
 They will have your name to confirm that you are the one taking the child home.

-At Check-Out, we will have our $50 for $50 deal.
-If you register for a Summer 2021 camp and put down the $50 deposit, you will get $50 off next summer’s camp!
+At Check-Out, we normally have our $50 for $50 deal.
+If you register for a Summer 2022 camp and put down the $50 deposit, you will get $50 off next summer’s camp!
 Due to the unique nature of this summer we will extend this deal to August 31st, 2021 so you can register your camper(s) safe at home.

 Emergencies: In case of family emergency where you might need to contact the camp,